Dan-McElroy/Basket-API/README.md

 Considered using an IBasketItem interface, but BasketItem contains the bare minimum data and functionality, and can be easily subclassed for more detailed basket items.

+EditItemQuantity in Basket relies on an exception for some non-error logic - not thrilled about this, but it was the cleanest way I could think of to enforce the > 1 constraint everywhere.

 ## Assumptions